DBay-ani/Fanoos/README.txt

 Configuration default values, which we highly encourage every user to visit, can be found in config/defaultValues.py .

+We also suggest that users take advantage of the efficiency improvements available in the development branch (note that this README is for the main branch).
+While code in the development branch has undergone a variety of tests, we hold-off from merging it in here in order to keep the main branch's core relatively stable, as well as to more extensively scrutinize the additions prior via further hardening tests.

 Note, day23 month3 year2021: The code to run the experiments is found in this repository.
 We will push the collection and summarization scripts at a later point.